InternLM/InternLM/doc/en/install.md

 ``` bash
 make -f docker.Makefile BASE_OS=centos7
 ```
 In docker.Makefile, you can customize the basic image, environment version, etc., and the corresponding parameters can be passed directly through the command line.
 For BASE_OS, ubuntu20.04 and centos7 are respectively supported.
+The network proxy uses system environment variables by default.
+If you need to manually set them, please pass in http_proxy and https_proxy in the command.

 #### Pull Standard Image
 The standard image based on ubuntu and centos has been built and can be directly pulled: